 “I feel like participating in the safety program made me focus on a lot of different aspects of safety that I hadn’t thought about and helped me to shape the safety policies of my program in a real way.
 Having to put it all in writing was a really great way to form solid policies.
 I also feel that the existence of the safety program is so important for our industry.
 Being a self reporting and monitoring industry is a great way to show that safety is our top priority.
 It is also really comforting to parents and participants to know that we are thinking about these things.
 It gives them confidence in us and me confidence to say, yes we are working in a safe way because of my background and experience and because I’ve gotten to talk through it with other circus professionals.”

 Who developed this program?

-ACE has created a Safety Consultant group for this purpose; all Safety Consultants apply and are approved by the ACE Safety Committee.
-The application process ensures that the Safety Consultants are dedicated to the community, extremely skilled at communication, and understand the program’s mission, in addition to being expert in their field.
-Because our industry does not rest on certifications or formal trainings, reputation, community involvement, track record, professional career and years of experience are some of the factors the committee considers when reviewing a safety consultant’s application.
+The ACE Safety Consultants are dedicated to the community, extremely skilled at communication, and understand your program’s mission, in addition to being experts in their fields.
+Because our industry does not rest on certifications or formal trainings, reputation, community involvement, track record, professional career and years of experience are some of the factors considered when hiring safety consultants.
+To learn more about the safety consultants, click here.

 Who do I contact if I have questions?